code-423n4/moonwell-bug-bounty/README.md

 Rewards for critical smart contract vulnerabilities are further capped at 10% of economic damage, with the main consideration being the funds affected in addition to PR and brand considerations, at the discretion of the team.
 However, there is a minimum reward of USD $100,000 for Critical bug reports.

 Payouts are handled by the Moonwell team directly and are denominated in USD.
-At the team's discretion, payouts will be made in USDC or USDT.
+Payouts will be made in USDC or USDT at the team's discretion.

 | Contract |
 | ----------- |